bilal7ali/Screen-Door-Handle/README.md

 # 3D-Printed-Screen-Door-Handle

 This is a custom-designed and 3D printed screen door handle to replace a previously broken one.
-It was designed with several limitations taken into account such as size and measurements.
+It was designed with several limitations taken into account such as screw size and pre-set measurements.

 ## Images